Veronica-MN/SQL-Portfolio/README.md

 # Highlighted Projects

+- Analyse Employees in a Company throughout the years - in this project, a private database is used to answer 4 business questions combining SQL and Tableau visualisations
-- Employees Database  - In this project, a private dataset of employees of a fictional company, I used to analyse the Absenteeism of employees at Work and the prediction of Absenteeism at work in the future.
+- Solving a Business Task  - In this project, a private dataset of employees of a fictional company, I used to analyse the Absenteeism of employees at Work and the prediction of Absenteeism at work in the future.